Black Country: Dialect and accent

 The traditional Black Country dialect, known as "Black Country Spake" (as in "Where's our Spake Gone", a 2014–2016 lottery-funded project to preserve and document the dialect) preserves many archaic traits of Early Modern English and even Middle English and can be very confusing for outsiders.
 Thee, thy and thou are still in use, as is the case in parts of Derbyshire, Yorkshire and Lancashire.
-The Black Country dialect is well known by many as the oldest form of the English language despite being disputed unsuccessfully on a number of occasions.

-"'Ow b'ist," or "Ow b'ist gooin" (How are you/ How are you going), to which typical responses would be "bostin', ah kid" (bostin' means "busting", as in breaking, and is similar in usage to "smashing"; and "ah kid" (our kid) is a term of endearment) or "'bay too bad," or even "bay three bad" ("I be not too bad"/ I'm not too bad).
+"'Ow bist," or "Ow bist gooin" (How are you/ How are you going), to which typical responses would be "bostin', ah kid" (bostin' means "busting", as in breaking, and is similar in usage to "smashing"; and "ah kid" (our kid) is a term of endearment) or "'bay too bad," or even "bay three bad" ("I be not too bad"/ I'm not too bad).

 Ain't is in common use as when "I haven't seen her" becomes "I ain't sid 'er".
 However, this is often shortened even further to "ay".